SJ-31/Sporothrix-annotation/info/README_Extended.md

 * 5. MAFFT: Combine the fasta files of the same genes for each sample into a single file and perform a multiple sequence alignment using MAFFT
     + MAFFT was chosen for multiple sequence alignment because of its speed and low memory use (~3200 genes were being aligned in parallel).
 An earlier version of this step used MUSCLE but I quickly ran into memory issues on my laptop and could not get the process to complete.
 * 6. kallisto: Combine the per-sample fasta files, generating a set of per-sample gene sequences.
 Pass the cleaned reads for the sample as input to kallisto for transcript quantification
+* 7. R: Using the per-gene multiple sequence alignments from step 5, construct a phylogenetic tree with the neighbor joining method in R, then calculate the Generalized Robinson Foulds distance between the gene's tree and a reference tree
+- This step was implemented to identify which gene(s) was responsible for producing the variation that led to the observed reference tree, which was constructed after a run-through of this pipeline using all multiple sequence alignments from step 5.

 # References
 - Assembly [Internet].
 Bethesda (MD): National Library of Medicine (US), National Center for Biotechnology Information; [1988] – .
 Accession No. GCF_000961545.1, S_schenckii_v1reference; [cited 2023 Jun 23].
 Available from: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000961545.1/